Yixuan-Lee/COMP6751-fall-2020/README.md

 # Credits and References

-All projects are well-designed by Professor Sabine Bergler.
+All projects and lab quizzes are designed by Professor Sabine Bergler.
+NLTK book refers to the [website](http://www.nltk.org/book/).